EN

 If you are accepted into the Program – The following must be completed:

-Once your documents have been received, and you are formally accepted into the Surgical Tech program, you will receive an acceptance letter (email) from our Program Director.
+Once your documents have been received, and you are formally accepted into the Surgical Tech program, you will receive an acceptance letter (email) from Admissions.
 At that time, you will have FIVE business days to make your payment in full OR pay your $3400 deposit + STRF fees in accordance with your PRE-APPROVED payment plan.
-Each cohort will have a Friday or Monday, all day, orientation before the first scheduled class day.
+Each cohort begins with an Orientation.

 ONLY USE DOCUSIGN LINK SENT TO YOU FROM ENROLLMENT COORDINATOR